Allen Lake (New York): History

 By 1820, fresh water was being shipped in to the Village of Richfield Springs from Weatherby Pond to the north.
 As the village grew, it required a steadier supply of fresh water.
 At first water came from the two holding reservoirs along US Route 20 east of Richfield Springs.
 This was still not enough water, and Allen Lake was purchased by the village.
 At first a steam pump pumped the water above ground but later it was buried and tunnelled through the divide so it could be gravity fed.
 Most of the main cast iron transmission line from the old steam pump location to the village was installed in 1880, with the exception of the roughly 1690 ft section that was tunnelled through the divide in the 1920s, so that it could be gravity fed.
 The tunnelled portion ranges from 20 to 90 ft.
-The current intake was built in the 1970s, and is composed of a 12 in diameter cast iron pipe that is ran from the old steam pump location on the eastern shore, where the main pipe exits the lake, out into the lake roughly 100 ft to the intake structure that extends upward 3 ft from the lake bottom.
+The current intake was built in the 1970s, and is composed of a 12 in diameter cast iron pipe that is run from the old steam pump location on the eastern shore, where the main pipe exits the lake, out into the lake roughly 100 ft to the intake structure that extends upward 3 ft from the lake bottom.
 In 1994, when the present water plant was built, pumps were added, although it could still be gravity fed.